HMS Belfast: Design

 When completed, Belfast had an overall length of 613 ft 6 in, a beam of 63 ft 4 in and a draught of 17 ft 3 in.
 Her standard displacement during her sea trials was 10420 LT.
 She was propelled by four three-drum oil-fired Admiralty water-tube boilers, turning Parsons geared steam turbines, driving four propeller shafts.
 She was capable of 32.5 kn and carried 2400 LT of fuel oil.
 This gave her a maximum range of 8664 nmi at 13 kn.

 Belfast's main armament comprised twelve Mk XXIII 6-inch guns in four triple turrets directed by an Admiralty Fire Control Table.
 With a rate of fire of up to eight rounds per gun per minute, her main battery was capable of a total maximum rate of fire of 96 rounds per minute.
 Her secondary armament comprised twelve 4-inch guns in six twin mounts.
-Her initial close-range anti-aircraft armament was sixteen 2-pounder "pom-pom" guns in two eight-barrel mountings, and two quadruple Vickers .50 machine guns.
-She also mounted six Mk IV 21-inch torpedo tubes in two triple mounts, and fifteen Mk VII depth charges.
+Her initial close-range anti-aircraft armament was sixteen 2-pounder "pom-pom" guns in two eight-barrel mountings and two quadruple Vickers .50 machine guns.
+She also mounted six Mk IV 21-inch torpedo tubes in two triple mounts and fifteen Mk VII depth charges.

-Belfast was protected by a 4.5 in main armour belt, with deck armour of 3 in over her magazines, and 2 in over her machinery spaces.
+Belfast was protected by a 4.5 in main armour belt, with deck armour of 3 in over her magazines and 2 in over her machinery spaces.
 Her six-inch turrets were protected by up to 4 in of armour.

 Belfast's aviation capability was provided by two catapult-launched Supermarine Walrus amphibious biplanes.
-These could be launched from a D1H catapult mounted aft of the forward superstructure, and recovered from the water by two cranes mounted on either side of the forward funnel.
+These could be launched from a D1H catapult mounted aft of the forward superstructure and recoverable from the water by two cranes mounted on either side of the forward funnel.
 The aircraft, operated by the Fleet Air Arm's HMS Belfast Flight of 700 Naval Air Squadron, were stowed in two hangars in the forward superstructure.

 Second World War

-1939–1942: Commissioning, prize capture, mining, and repairs
+1939–1942: commissioning, prize capture, mining and repairs

-Belfast departed for Portsmouth on 3 August 1939, and was commissioned on 5 August 1939, less than a month before the outbreak of the Second World War.
-Her first captain was Captain G A Scott with a crew of 761, and her first assignment was to the Home Fleet's 2nd Cruiser Squadron.
+Belfast departed for Portsmouth on 3 August 1939 and was commissioned on 5 August 1939, less than a month before the outbreak of the Second World War.
+Her first captain was Captain G A Scott with a crew of 761 and her first assignment was to the Home Fleet's 2nd Cruiser Squadron.
 On 14 August, Belfast took part in her first exercise, Operation Hipper, in which she played the role of a German commerce raider attempting to escape into the Atlantic.
 By navigating the hazardous Pentland Firth, Belfast successfully evaded the Home Fleet.